 The foundation has concentrated its efforts on the development of its Messenger application and protocol, both of which bear the same name.

 The Freedom of the Press foundation is a fiscal sponsor of the company securing a good number of investments which helped them cover their expenses while their non-profit organisation application was under approval.

 It is very well known that Signal’s programme is open-source, or publicly available, independent developers are encouraged to submit patches and solutions, which saves the organisation a significant amount of time and money in development costs.

 In the period of 2013 to 2016, the Open Whispers System, as Signal Messenger LLC was formerly known, received grants from a list of different foundations.
 Among the most notable of these donors who helped in raising nearly $3 million in the mentioned period of 3 years included; the National Science Foundation, Open technology fund (which is sponsored by the USA government), The Knight Foundation, and The Shuttleworth Foundation.

-After Brian Acton, the co-founder of WhatsApp, left WhatsApp due to disagreements over the commercialization of the application, he created The Signal Foundation and Signal Messenger LLC with Moxie Marlinspike in 2018.
-The non-profit organization began with a $50 million loan from Acton.
+After Brian Acton, the co-founder of whatsapp, left whatsapp due to disagreements over commercialisation of the application, he created The Signal Foundation and Signal Messenger LLC with Moxie Marlinspike in 2018.
+The non-profit organisation began with a $50 million loan from Acton.

-There are 3 members on the Signal Foundation board of directors:
+There are 3 members in the Signal Foundation board of directors:

 - Brian Acton (acting president)